roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 I am working on this daily, so check back often.
 However, my day job and family do sometimes get in the way of progress...
 [Click here to check on progress so far](https://github.com/roycdaviesuoa/svelte-fomantic-ui)

-Latest update: Now works, somewhat, without jQuery.
+Latest update: Recently updated for the latest svelte, jquery and fomanticui.
 See installation instructions below.

 ## Overview